myabcm/corporate-python-client-api/README.md

-# corporate-python-client-api
+# MyABCM Corporate python client API

-MyABCM Corporate python client API
+This Python package is intended to simplify the access to MyABCM Corporate REST API